Rimantadine: Interactions

+Pharmacology

+Pharmacodynamics

+The related drugs memantine and to a much lesser extent amantadine are known to act as NMDA receptor antagonists.
+The affinity of rimantadine for the NMDA receptor does not seem to have been reported.
+Analogues of rimantadine are known to act as NMDA receptor antagonists.

+Chemistry

 Synthesis

 1-carboxyadamatanones are reduced with sodium borohydride to create racemic hydroxy acid.
 Excess methyllithium is then added to create methyl ketones which when reduced with lithium aluminum hydride gives the amine group.